cthackers/adm-zip/APPNOTE.md

 2.1 Document Status
 --------------------

    2.1.1 If the STATUS of this file is marked as DRAFT, the content defines proposed revisions to this specification which may consist of changes to the ZIP format itself, or that may consist of other content changes to this document.
 Versions of this document and the format in DRAFT form may be subject to modification prior to publication STATUS of FINAL.
 DRAFT versions are published periodically to provide notification to the ZIP community of pending changes and to provide opportunity for review and comment.

    2.1.2 Versions of this document having a STATUS of FINAL are considered to be in the final form for that version of the document and are not subject to further change until a new, higher version numbered document is published.
-Newer versions of this format specification are intended to remain interoperable with with all prior versions whenever technically possible.
+Newer versions of this format specification are intended to remain interoperable with all prior versions whenever technically possible.

 2.2 Change Log
 --------------

    Version       Change Description                        Date
    -------       ------------------                       ----------
-   5.2           -Single Password Symmetric Encryption    06/02/2003
+   5.2           -Single Password Symmetric Encryption    07/16/2003
                   storage

    6.1.0         -Smartcard compatibility                 01/20/2004